clazarom/TADHack2016-Smart-Fridge/Raspbery Pi B+/README.md

   Here are we can configure different WebRTC applciations/projects, which will determine what happens when a certain user calls, a call to a client is received, or a message to a client is received.
 The Raspi will setup a user and send calls/messages to a client, and the projecs in Telestax responding to this actions will be sending the actual emails/SMS/Calls to the residents.

   NOTE: With Telestax youc an also configure your own local server, though we are hosted in their cloud

+## 2. Raspberry Pi software: nodejs dependencies
+	Nodejs --> (if not installed) apt-get install nodejs npm --> apt-get install npm
+	node-static module --> npm install node-static (to install as a module of the project) // npm -g install node-static (to install for the Pi)

+## 3. Raspberry Pi browser
+	The default Pi browser in Raspbian does not support WebRTC.
+To run this project in a browser in the Pi itself we can download iceweasel (~firefox)

+## 4. Raspbery Pi - v4l2 module for the camera
+	sudo modprobe bcm2835-v4l2
+	(To test - echo "bcm2835-v4l2" | sudo tee -a /etc/modules)

 # How to run the project
   In /www we launch the server.js node: $nodejs server.js